turingschool/front-end-curriculum/lessons/module-1/css-transitions-transformations.md

 * [Code Pen: Page Flip](http://codepen.io/fbrz/pen/whxbF?editors=1100#0)
 * [Movie Posters](http://demo.marcofolio.net/3d_animation_css3/)
 * [Coke Can](http://www.romancortes.com/ficheros/css-coke.html)
-* [Album Covers](http://www.bluedashed.com/covers/)...okay, so there is some js happening in this one, but the covers were recreated using pure CSS.
+* [Album Covers](http://www.bluedashed.com/covers/)...okay, so there is some JS happening in this one, but the covers were recreated using pure CSS.

 ### Definitions: